 Baked Sweet Potato Balls with Crunchy Cornflakes

 - 2 large cans sweet potatoes or yams in syrup, 40 oz. each, drained well

 - 3/4 tsp kosher salt

-- 12 oz box corn flakes crushed just slightly
+- 12 oz box corn flakes, crushed just a bit

 - 1/2 tsp kosher salt

-Preheat oven to 375 degrees F. Place the drained sweet potatoes into a large mixing bowl; mash well, add the egg and 3/4 tsp. of salt, mashing again until mixture is well combined and rather “fluffy” in texture.
+- Preheat the oven to 375 degrees F. Place the drained sweet potatoes into a large mixing bowl; mash well, add the egg and 3/4 tsp. of salt, mashing again until the sweet potato mixture is well combined and rather “fluffy” in texture.
 (Feel free to use an electric mixer.)

-Meanwhile, in a large mixing bowl, whisk whipping cream, brown sugar, salt, and orange marmalade together until brown sugar is dissolved; set aside.
+- Meanwhile, in a large mixing bowl, whisk the whipping cream, brown sugar, salt, and orange marmalade together until the brown sugar is dissolved; set aside.

-- When the timer sounds, remove the sweet potato balls from the oven; gently pour the prepared whipping cream mixture around them, slightly drizzling over the sweet potato balls a bit, too.
-Sprinkle balls with a smidgen of kosher salt.
+- When the timer sounds, remove the sweet potato balls from the oven; gently pour the prepared whipping cream mixture around the sweet potato balls, slightly drizzling it over the sweet potato balls a bit, too.
+Sprinkle the sweet potato balls with a light sprinkle of kosher salt.

-Reduce oven temperature to 350 degrees F.; bake balls an additional 20 minutes or until hot and bubbly throughout, and the whipping cream mixture has thickened nicely.
+- Reduce oven temperature to 350 degrees F.; bake balls an additional 15 minutes or until hot and bubbly throughout, and the whipping cream mixture has thickened nicely.
 Serve at once.